 Triglide (fenofibrate) Tablets, is a lipid regulating agent available as tablets for oral administration.
-Each tablet contains 50 mg or 160 mg of fenofibrate.
+Each tablet contains 160 mg of fenofibrate.
 The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy] 2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

 The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
 The melting point is 79° to 82°C. Fenofibrate is a white solid which is stable under ordinary conditions.

 Inactive Ingredients: Each tablet contains crospovidone, lactose monohydrate, mannitol, maltodextrin, carboxymethylcellulose sodium, egg lecithin, croscarmellose sodium, sodium lauryl sulfate, colloidal silicon dioxide, magnesium stearate, and monobasic sodium phosphate.

 Primary Hypercholesterolemia Or Mixed Dyslipidemia

 Triglide is indicated as adjunctive therapy to diet to reduce elevated low-density lipoprotein cholesterol (LDL-C), total cholesterol (Total-C), Triglycerides, and apolipoprotein B (Apo B), and to increase high-density lipoprotein cholesterol (HDL-C) in adult patients with primary hypercholesterolemia or mixed dyslipidemia.